sayanarif/QA-assesment/README.md

 - Page Object Model (POM) used for reusable UI methods
 - Modular structure for maintainability and future scalability
 - Headless mode enabled by default (can be disabled for debugging)

----

-## 🧠 Debug Tips

-- Set `headless: false` in `playwright.config.js` to see browser UI
-- Use `npx playwright test --ui` for interactive test runner
-- Use `.first()` or better locators when strict mode issues occur